beacon-biosignals/matrix-output/job-context/README.md

 Provides additional context for the currently running job.
 GitHub Actions provides a [`job` context](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/accessing-contextual-information-about-workflow-runs#job-context) but is missing some pieces including the job name and the job ID (the numeric value as used by the GitHub API).

+TODO: Write about requirement for distinct job names within a workflow

 ## Examples

 ```yaml